 • Tinnitus

-Some of the serious side effects of Mefenamic acid are:
+Serious side effects of Mefenamic acid

 However, if you experience any of the following signs of a serious allergic reaction, stop taking mefenamic acid and seek medical attention immediately: rash/blisters, itching, swelling, extreme dizziness and difficulty breathing.
 Contact the doctor or pharmacist if you experience other adverse effects.

-Before using the medication talk with your doctor if you are having any medical history such as:
+Before using the medication, talk with your doctor if you are having any medical history such as:

-For people with Ulcer and Stomach Bleeding
+For people with ulcers and Stomach Bleeding

 For people with Asthma